 The firmware is a single program that you can just upload "as is" using the Arduino IDE.
 Configuration is initially using the IDE serial console to set up the basic configuration (number of relays and inputs, WiFi login details and a password for the Device web server access point to allow you to further online set up the control settings for each input (timer values, Alexa names, input modes (manual switch, PIR and pump protection (explained later)).
 After this set up, you can also change the WiFi login and other control details at will using the same web server feature.
 All parameters are stored in non-volatile EEPROM and loaded on power up and/or reset so nothing is hardcoded into the firmware.
 These are all explained in detail later in this instructable.

-This is not just a "theoretical project" as I have 5 Devices controlling 14 lamps now working for several months in my lounge, dining and home office space plus I have a Device mounted inside a mains socket box to allow remote control of a floor mounted lamp standard and another controlling my swimming pool pump.
+This is not just a "theoretical project" as I have 6 Devices controlling 14 lamps now working for 3 years in my lounge, bedroom, dining and home office space plus I have a Device mounted inside a mains socket box to allow remote control of a floor mounted lamp standard and another controlling my swimming pool pump.
 Shortly the arrival of two more Amazon Echo units will allow 5 more Devices to be installed to complete full house control coverage.

 I should add that although a full PCB artwork layout is provided with this project, if you do not want to source and build your own PCB, it is easy to implement the firmware on one of the many available standard proprietary ESP8266 circuit boards on the market (Link Node R4?).
 All you need to ensure is that depending on your required application, you have up to 4 outputs (Relay 1,2 & 3 + LED) and up to 4 inputs (3 manual buttons/PIR inputs and the configuration button) available and at worst all you should need to do is re-assign the correct IO pins in the code listing before compilation.
 This approach may prevent you from using the hardware watchdog unless you build a small add-on board with the watchdog components requiring you to run with the software watchdog only however it would be possible to build on standard strip board as an add-on.